saleor/saleor-app-cms/CONTRIBUTING.md

 ## Overview

 CMS Hub connects Saleor to a variety of CMSes.
-Each integration requires **an adapter** that implements an interface for the supported operations.
+Each integration requires **an provider** that implements an interface for the supported operations.

 Currently, CMS Hub features only the operations on **products** (specifically, exporting them from Saleor to CMS).
 That means you need to implement creating, updating, and deleting a product in the CMS you are integrating with.

 CMS Hub will:

 - execute the actions on the right webhook
-- extract the product data and pass it to an adapter
+- extract the product data and pass it to an provider
 - provide some integration logic (e.g. add the product id from the CMS to the product metadata)

 ## Development

 If you want to submit a PR with another CMS, here is what you have to do:

-1. Go to `/src/lib/cms/adapters`.
+1. Go to `/src/lib/cms/providers`.
 2. Create a file following the convention `[cmsName].ts`, e.g.: `payload.ts`.
 3. In your created file, import the following:

 ```
-import { createCmsAdapter } from "../client";
+import { createCmsProvider } from "../client";
 ```

-This function allows you to declare an adapter for your CMS.
+This function allows you to declare an provider for your CMS.
 It will make sure you implement all the required methods.

 Each method accepts a payload (sent from the webhook) and should return a promise.
 CMS Hub does not verify the returned value.